ufidon/ct/mod3/pm.md

   - which can be simulated by adding a test to see whether the first symbol in the QUEUE has become `#` in every PM simulation of a leftward TM move:
   - ![p06i](./img/p06i.png)

-- A rightward TM move can be simulated symmetrically
+- A `rightward` TM move can be simulated symmetrically
+  - corner case: test after READ-ADD to see whether the STORE starts with a #.
+    - If it does, instead of crashing, we replace the # and ADD FRONT Δ.
 - simulate initial state

 | TM TAPE | PM QUEUE | PM initial sequence |